allenai/document-qa/README.md

 Use "docqa/eval/squad_full_document_eval.py" to evaluate on the document-level.
 For example

-`python docqa/eval/squad_full_document_eval.py --ema -c dev /path/to/model/directory output.csv`
+`python docqa/eval/squad_full_document_eval.py -c dev /path/to/model/directory output.csv`

 This will store the per-paragraph results in output.csv, we can then run: